mkohler/cython_swig/README.rst

 Extra bonus: distutils vs autotools, fight!
 ===========================================

-distutils is much easier for compiling SWIG or Cython extensions.
+Use distutils, not autotools, for building SWIG and Cython extensions.

 It is possible with autotools, but ...
 (show slide of all the stuff in the Makefile from 90e325):w

 .. class:: handout

+    In preparing this talk, I tried building

     (pause).
     distutils wins. distutils includes